CoursELK/groupe/README.md

 - /api/match launches a bool/should query on every field of the dataset with query parameter 'match'
 - /api/aggs launches an aggs query on the field described in 'aggs' parameter.
 If a 'match' parameter is given, it also matches it.

+## Dataset

+The app relies on a dataset containing a list of earthquakes from 2001 to 2023